 By Jessica Migala

-Truth: Everyone experiences stress daily.
-And while a little bit can provide drive and motivation to do things well, chronic stress has serious health consequences, from headaches to digestive issues and even heart disease.
-If a two-week yoga retreat isn’t in the cards just now, don’t worry—here are a few easy ways to chill out in your everyday life.
+Here’s a fact you may not be aware of: Everyone experiences some amount of stress on a daily basis.
+A little bit of stress is actually a good thing; it can provide drive and motivation to get stuff done.
+Chronic stress, on the other hand, has serious health consequences, from headaches to digestive issues and even heart disease.
+If a two-week yoga retreat isn’t in the cards just now, don’t worry — here are five easy ways to reduce stress right now.

-Got moves like Britney?
 Recreational dancers can experience an energy and mood surge right after getting their groove on, according to a small study in the European Journal of Sport Science.
-So go ahead, turn on your favorite song and pretend your bedroom is the hottest club in town.
+Even Nietzsche said, “We should consider every day lost on which we have not danced at least once.”
+So, go ahead: Turn on your favorite song and pretend your bedroom is the hottest club in town.

-It’s hard to believe, but this has real science behind it.
-In an Indiana University study, researchers found that people reported more positive emotions and increased energy after watching, yes, cat videos.
-So when it all feels like too much, fire up YouTube.
+It may be hard to believe, but real science suggests cats on YouTube create calm.
+In an Indiana University study, researchers found that people reported more positive emotions and increased energy after watching cat videos.

-The unfortunate reality is that stress affects every part of the body—including your immune system.
+Stress affects every part of the body—including your immune system.
 One way to stay healthy: Hugs.
 They provide stress-buffering social support that can prevent a virus from taking hold in your system, according to a study published in Psychological Science.
-So grab your significant other or bestie and give ‘em a squeeze.
+So grab your significant other and give ‘em a squeeze.

-If your mom told you to take a deep breath when you were wound up as a kid, guess what: She was right (again).
+If your mom told you to take a deep breath when you were wound up as a kid, guess what?
+She was right.
+Again.
 Taking shallow breaths when you’re stressed limits the amount of oxygen that circulates to your lower lungs, which can make you feel tense and anxious.
 Taking a deep enough breath so that your lungs fill and your belly expands can slow your heartbeat and help stabilize your blood pressure.
-Think you’re too tough for deep breathing?
-Nope–the Navy SEALs teach a method called Combat Tactical Breathing, in which you breathe in for 4 counts, hold it for 4 counts, then exhale for 4 counts.
+In fact, the Navy SEALs teach a method called Combat Tactical Breathing, in which you breathe in for 4 counts, hold it for 4 counts, then exhale for 4 counts.

 Hold the door open for someone.
 Give a stranger a compliment.
 Buy coffee for the person in line behind you.
-Performing random acts of kindness can help moderate stress response, and serve as a tool in reducing stress, according to research from UCLA and Yale.
-Besides, this approach will make you feel far better than snapping at someone, right?
+Performing random acts of kindness can help reduce stress, according to research from UCLA and Yale.
 Kindness always wins.